-RECOMMENDATION: That the Los Cerritos Wetlands Authority Government Board receive and file the Fiscal Year 2018/2019 LCWA Financial Compliance and related findings as submitted and detailed in the attached Exhibit A.
+RECOMMENDATION: That the Los Cerritos Wetlands Authority Government Board receive and file the Fiscal Year 2019/2020 LCWA Annual Audit and Related Reports as submitted and detailed in the attached Exhibit A.

-BACKGROUND: Attached are the results of the FY 18/19 WCA Financial Compliance Audit, including the Management Report and Auditor's Communication Letter (Exhibit A) and the Annual Financial Report (Exhibit B).
+BACKGROUND: Attached are the results of the FY 19/20 LCWA Annual Financial Report for the Fiscal Year Ended September 30, 2020 (Exhibit A) and its respective Management Report (Exhibit B).